microsoft/nni/docs/en_US/Compressor/Overview.md

 #### Keys for quantization algorithms
 **If you use quantization algorithms, you need to especify more keys.
 If you use pruning algorithms, you can safely skip these keys**

 * __quant_types__ : list of string.

 Type of quantization you want to apply, currently support 'weight', 'input', 'output'.

+* __quant_bits__ : int or dict of {str : int}

+bits length of quantization, key is the quantization type, value is the length, eg. {'weight': 8}, when the type is int, all quantization types share same bits length.

 #### Other keys specified for every compression algorithm
 There are also other keys in the `dict`, but they are specific for every compression algorithm.
 For example, some , some.